Generalizing the Network Scale-Up Method: A New Estimator for the Size of Hidden Populations: The generalized scale-up estimator

 Finally, the third condition underlying the estimator $\widehat{\bar{v}}_{H,F}$ (Equation~\ref{eqn:vtf-inmaintext}) is that researchers have a relative probability sample from the hidden population.
 Currently the most widely used method for drawing relatively probability samples from hidden populations is respondent-driven sampling~\citep{heckathorn_respondentdriven_1997}; see~\citet{volz_probabilitybased_2008} for a set of conditions under which respondent-driven sampling leads to a relative probability sample.
-Although respondent-driven sampling has been used in hundreds of studies around the world~\citep{white_strengthening_2015}, there is active debate about the characteristics of samples that it yields~ \citep{ heimer_critical_2005, scott_they_2008, bengtsson_global_2010, goel_assessing_2010a, gile_respondentdriven_2010a, mccreesh_evaluation_2012, salganik_commentary_2012, mills_respondent_2012, rudolph_importance_2013, yamanis_empirical_2013, li_central_2015, gile_network_2015, gile_diagnostics_2015, rohe_network_2015}.
+Although respondent-driven sampling has been used in hundreds of studies around the world~\citep{white_strengthening_2015}, there is active debate about the characteristics of samples that it yields~ \citep{ heimer_critical_2005, scott_they_2008, bengtsson_global_2010, goel_assessing_2010, gile_respondentdriven_2010a, mccreesh_evaluation_2012, salganik_commentary_2012, mills_respondent_2012, rudolph_importance_2013, yamanis_empirical_2013, li_central_2015, gile_network_2015, gile_diagnostics_2015, rohe_network_2015}.
 If other methods for sampling from hidden populations are demonstrated to be better than respondent-driven sampling (see e.g.,~\citet{kurant_unbiased_2011, mouw_network_2012, karon_statistical_2012}), then researchers should consider using these methods when using the generalized scale-up estimator.
-If the assumption about having a relative probability sample is incorrect, researchers can use Table~\ref{tab:sampling-robustness-all} to quantify the bias that results.
+Further, researchers can use Table~\ref{tab:sampling-robustness-all} to quantify the bias that results if the condition requiring a relative probability sample is not satisfied.

 To recap, using two different data collection procedures---one with the frame population and one with the hidden population---we can estimate the two components of the expression for $N_H$ given in Equation~\ref{eqn:qoi-census-nofp}.
 The estimator for the numerator ($\widehat{y}_{F,H}$) depends on an assumption about the ability to select a probability sample from the frame population (see Result~\ref{res:estimator-yft}), and the estimator for the denominator ($\widehat{\bar{v}}_{H,F}$) depends on assumptions about survey construction, reporting behavior, and the ability to select a relative probability sample from the hidden population (see Result~\ref{res:goc-v-estimator}).